prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 >
 > Choose one of the following:
 > - **NI-VISA:** The industry standard from National Instruments.
 Download and install it from the [NI website](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html#575764).
 > - **PyVISA-py:** A backend written in pure Python.
 It can be used as a fallback but may have limitations compared to vendor-specific drivers like NI-VISA.
 For `pyvisa-py` to discover all resources and avoid warnings (e.g., for TCPIP or HiSLIP instruments), `psutil` and `zeroconf` might be needed.
 These packages are already included in PICA's dependencies (`requirements.txt`).
 Note that for direct GPIB communication via `pyvisa-py`, a separate GPIB library (e.g., from your GPIB adapter vendor) might still be required.
+[PyVISA-py GitHub](https://github.com/pyvisa/pyvisa-py)
 >
 > **Before proceeding, verify your VISA installation.** For more details and troubleshooting, refer to the "[Common Issues & Troubleshooting](#6-common-issues--troubleshooting)" section.